 What precautions do you use?

-I prepare your placenta in my home, and I use bleach solution to sterilize my work space before and after encapsulation.
-I always work using disposable gloves.
+I prepare your placenta in my home, and I use bleach solution to sterilize my equipment and work space before and after encapsulation.
+I always work using disposable, non-latex gloves and a mask.

-I have certified in bloodborne pathogens and infection control for placenta encapsulators, through Biologix Solutions.
+I am certified in bloodborne pathogens and infection control for placenta encapsulators, through Biologix Solutions.

 Basic Encapsulation- includes consultation meeting and pickup/delivery: